Getting Started With OCaml

 JSON Contents

-Most examples in this tutorial use string contents, so I will provide some further information about using JSON values.
+Most examples in this tutorial use string contents, so let's provide some further information about using JSON values.

 Setting up the store is exactly the same as when working with strings: